Post-Adoption FAQs

 At the start of a search no one knows how the process will go or what the result will be.
 While some searches are quick and end in a reunion between birth parent(s) and birth child, others may take many months, or even years with no response.
 There is no guarantee that the party you are searching for will respond or will be open to contact.
 You need to think through each of these options and be prepared for any outcome.

 In some situations, the answer is yes.
-Whether or not New Life can search for a birth father depends on what information we have on file, his role in and knowledge of the adoption, and occasionally there are other factors.
+Whether or not New Life Adoptions can search for a birth father depends on what information we have on file, his role in and knowledge of the adoption, and occasionally there are other factors.
 Sometimes a birth father has not been named or was not aware of the adoption.
-In these situations we cannot search for him.
-In other situations a birth father may have been actively involved in the adoption process, which means we are more likely able to search for him.
+In these situations, we cannot search for him.
+Other times, we may need the birth mother’s consent before moving forward with contacting the birth father.
+If she does not consent, or we cannot get ahold of her we cannot start a search unless we have a court order allowing us to do so.

-We encourage anyone who is considering a search to talk about this with family members and friends.
+We encourage anyone who is considering a search to talk about this with trusted family members or friends.
 It is important to have others who are aware and supportive of a search before, during, and after the process.
 You will likely have a roller-coaster of feelings at each stage of the process and it is helpful to talk through these emotions with someone you trust.
-We also highly encourage utilizing the support of an adoption competent therapist before, during, and after a search.
-Contact our Post Adoption Social Worker for referrals, if needed.
-Our Post Adoption Department is here to help support you through each step of the process, but we should not be your only support.
+Our post-adoption department is here to help support you through each step of the process, but we should not be your only support.
+Your family and friends know you well and can help provide support in ways that we can’t.

-For many people, a search can bring up a wide array of reactions throughout the process.
+For many people, a search can bring up a wide array of emotions and reactions.
 Most people experience emotions such as fear, worry, obsession, anger, guilt, or excitement during the process.
-These emotions can change quickly no matter how prepared you feel at the beginning of the search.
+These emotions can change quickly no matter how prepared you feel before starting a search.
 It is normal to have mixed feelings as you go through this process.
-No matter what your feelings are, share them with our Post Adoption Department throughout the search process.
-It is helpful for us to know how you feel in order to best support you.
+No matter what your feelings are, share them with our post-adoption department throughout the search process.
+It is helpful for us to know how you feel to best support you.